 The budget-friendly qualified small employer health reimbursement arrangement (QSEHRA) has made offering health benefits possible for small employers.
 A QSEHRA is a formal health benefit that allows employers to reimburse their employees for their individual health insurance plans and qualified medical expenses.

-In this post, we'll go over all of the requirements associated with QSEHRA plan documents and what those documents should include.
+In this post, we'll discuss the benefits of a QSEHRA, the requirements associated with plan documents, and what information those documents should include.

-Why does my business need a QSEHRA plan document?
+Why does your organization need a QSEHRA plan document?

-No specific penalties apply for failing to prepare and adopt a QSEHRA plan document, but a business will be subject to fines if QSEHRA participants request to see the document and the business doesn't produce it.
+There are no penalties for failing to create and share a QSEHRA plan document.
+Still, a company can be subject to fines if an eligible employee requests to see the document and the employer doesn't produce it.

-What does my QSEHRA plan document need to include?
+What does your QSEHRA plan document need to include?